 Expert Tips

-- To keep peach cobbler from being runny, make sure to use the correct amount of cornstarch in the filling.
+- Use the correct amount of cornstarch in the filling to prevent the peach cobbler from being runny.
 Too much cornstarch will make the filling overly thick, while too little will make it runny.
 For this recipe, use 2 tablespoons of cornstarch for fresh peaches and 3 tablespoons for frozen peaches.

 - Keep the pie crust cold and work quickly once you start to add the crust.